CBC-UCONN/RADseq_tutorial/02a_Lacewings_stacksdenovo.md

 -p 6 \
 -M 6 \
 -m 3 \
---max-gaps 10 \
+--max-gaps 5 \
 --high-cov-thres 10
 ```

 In this code, some key files are represented as shell variables (e.g. `$INFILE`) that are defined higher in the script.

-The parameters dealing with file management and program execution are as follows: `-f` gives the input fastq file, `-o` gives the output directory, `-i` is an integer, which should be unique to each sample, `--name` gives the sample ID, `-t` indicates input fastq files are gzipped amd `-p` specifies the number of cpu threads `ustacks` should use (this should be the same as the number you set in the SLURM header: `#SBATCH --cpus-per-task=6`).
+_Parameters dealing with file management and program execution_: `-f` gives the input fastq file, `-o` gives the output directory, `-i` is an integer, which should be unique to each sample, `--name` gives the sample ID, `-t` indicates the format of the input files (here gzipped fastq) and `-p` specifies the number of cpu threads `ustacks` should use. `-p` should be the same as the number you set in the SLURM header: `#SBATCH --cpus-per-task=6`).

-Several parameters may be modified to change how the algorithm assembles loci within each sample: `-M` is the number of nucleotide differences above which allelic stacks will not be merged into loci. `-m` is the minimum number of reads required to create a stack, and `-N`, which we do not specify, and so leave at the default, is the maximum number of differences allowed to assign a "secondary read" to a stack.
+_Algorithmic parameters impacting assembly_: `-M` is the number of nucleotide differences above which allelic stacks will not be merged into loci. `-m` is the minimum number of reads required to create a stack, and `-N`, which we do not specify, and so leave at the default, is the maximum number of differences allowed to assign a "secondary read" to a stack.

 You can think of the `-M` parameter as being related to expected heterozygosity.
 This number varies widely among species (Leffler et al. 2012).
 Humans are at about 0.001, while some marine invertebrates can range up to 0.05.
 A good starting place for this parameter might be 2 times the expected heterozygosity times the read length.
 Setting the value too high will cause paralogous loci to be collapsed, and setting it too low will cause homologous loci to be split.
 Because this dataset has very high coverage and multiple species, some with high genetic diversity, we have raised `-m` and `-M` above their default values.

+The parameter `--max-gaps` gives the maximum number of gaps that can exist between two stacks to merge them.
+We set this higher than the default here because these are 150bp reads. `--high-cov-thre` the number of standard deviations above the mean that a stack can be before it is discarded as a repetitive element.
+We set this higher for this dataset because preliminary analyses at 3 (the default) were discarding 80% of the data.

-This step will create three files for each sample: `samplename.alleles.tsv.gz`, `samplename.snps.tsv.gz`, and `samplename.tags.tsv.gz`.
+`ustacks` will create three files for each sample: `samplename.alleles.tsv.gz`, `samplename.snps.tsv.gz`, and `samplename.tags.tsv.gz`.
 All will be located in the single specified output directory (see their contents [here](http://catchenlab.life.illinois.edu/stacks/manual/#files)).

 In this script, we parallelize `ustacks` using a feature of the SLURM job scheduler called _job arrays_.
 For a detailed explanation of how to use job arrays, see [here](https://github.com/CBC-UCONN/CBC_Docs/wiki/Job-arrays-on-Xanadu).
 Briefly, in a job array we specify an extra line in the SLURM header:

 `#SBATCH --array=[0-32]%20`

 This indicates the script should be run 33 times, with 20 jobs allowed at once.
 In each instance, the shell variable `SLURM_ARRAY_TASK_ID` will be given a number between 0 and 32.
-We use these numbers to pull out a different sample and assign it to the `SAM` variable.
+We use these numbers to pull out a different sample and assign it to the `SAM` variable and to set the `ID` variable.
 This is advanced cluster usage, and you don't need to know how to do it, but it can be very helpful.
 If you **don't** wish to run this step in parallel, you can run `denovo_map.pl` giving it a list of all your samples and you won't have to deal with job arrays.

 ## Step 2: cstacks